Struct Query

 Runs a specified function for each query item.

-iter_combinations[_mut]Returns an iterator over all combinations of a specified number of query items.
+iter_combinations[_mut]Iterates over all combinations of query items.

 There are two methods for each type of query operation: immutable and mutable (ending with _mut).
 When using immutable methods, the query items returned are of type ROQueryItem, a read-only version of the query item.
 In this circumstance, every mutable reference in the query fetch type parameter is substituted by a shared reference.